RGB-Tools/rgb-sandbox/README.md

 On exit, the script will stop the services and remove the data directories.

-For more verbose output during the automated demo, add the `-v` option (`bash demo.sh -v`), which shows the commands being run on nodes and output from additional commands.
+For more verbose output during the automated demo, add the `-v` option (`bash demo.sh -v`), which shows the commands being run on nodes and additional information (including output from additional inspection commands).

 The script by default uses "OP_RETURN" as closing method and "wpkh" descriptors.
 "Tapret" closing method and taproot descriptors can be selected